 Corgan supports the continued development of its people.
 The better you are, the better we are.
-That’s why the resources we provide are carefully targeted to help you with every aspect of your career; communication, leadership, creativity, and technique.
+That’s why the resources we provide are carefully targeted to help you with every aspect of your career - communication, leadership, creativity, and technique.
 You have access to our reading library, extensive sample library, and a broad, in-house continuing education curriculum that ranges from contract negotiation to the art of hand sketching.
-Beyond the classroom, Corgan hosts a variety of study sessions, seminars, workshops, crits, lectures and peer group reviews.
-Together, these resources promote an entrepreneurial spirit that pushes the boundaries of science and art, technology and design.
+Beyond the classroom, Corgan hosts a variety of study sessions, seminars, workshops, crits, lectures, and peer group reviews.
+Together, these resources promote an entrepreneurial spirit that pushes the boundaries of science and art, technology, and design.

-Prepare for your exam by building office study & support groups to easily share study tips and habits with fellow colleagues.
+Prepare for your exam by building office study and support groups to easily share study tips and habits with fellow colleagues.
 Our recently registered architects will also brainstorm success strategies and create action plans with target dates for accomplishment.
 Corgan will also assist you with IDP requirements and identify a mentor who is right for you.
-Corgan will pay 100% of exam fees for the first exam and provide time off to take exam.
+Corgan will pay 100% of exam fees for the first exam and provide time off to take exams.

 Following one year of employment, Corgan will pay 50% of state registration fees.